How to Write a One Act Play

 1. Choose a Subject

 Choose a subject to cover in a brief one scene act play.
 A short story works best.
 Remember to give the one act play the necessary plot, action and characters to make it a complete story.
 Research other one act plays to get ideas and inspiration for yours.
+It is best if this subject also leads to the action of the play as well.

 2. Develop the Action, Then the Dialog

 Develop the action first, then compose the dialog before you decide anything else.
 Keep the plot simple for a one act play and it should move consistently throughout the play.
+The rising action should be quick and not have many subplots to keep in mind time.

 3. Develop the Characters

 Develop the characters.
-Write out a character sketch beforehand to help you flesh out your characters and bring them to life.
+Write out a main character sketch beforehand to help you flesh out your characters and bring them to life.
 Give your characters a motive in life (or lack thereof) and up the stakes by making them face a problem.
 This is central to any story.

 4. Generate the Setting